How has money affected your life?

 - Listen to your self-talk.
 What are you telling yourself right now that is making you react this way?
 Are you blaming yourself for a financial blunder?
 Are you telling yourself that you’ll never reach your financial goals?
 Are you shaming yourself for making a recent purchase?

-- Now that you’re aware of what is being said, felt and sensed, redirect your attention to stopping that negative conversation, unclenching your fists and jaw, releasing the stress in your stomach and slowing your heartbeat and cultivating new positive habits.
+- Now that you’re aware of what is being said, felt and sensed, redirect your attention to stopping that negative conversation, unclenching your fists and jaw, releasing the stress in your stomach, slowing your heartbeat and cultivating new positive habits.

 Remember to give yourself grace.
 This journey isn’t easy, and your finances play a big role in your life.
 But by following the above steps and dedicating yourself to change, you will be able to overcome your financial struggles and better your mental health.